-(2) Average screening period
+(2) Screening period

 Under the FEFTA foreign investment screening system, foreign investors who have submitted the notification are prohibited from implementing the notified investment transactions within 30 calendar days from the notification receipt in order for the Minister of Finance and ministers responsible for relevant business sectors to screen whether investment transactions subject to prior notification impair national security, etc. (the investment prohibition period can be extended up to four months).
-However, the investment prohibition period may be shortened if an investment transaction does not fall under the category of those that may cause any situation that impairs national security, etc. The authorities screen prior notification on a risk basis and complete screening promptly and flexibly if the investment transactions in question do not fall under the category of those that may cause any situation that impairs national security, etc. In FY2023, screening was completed within two weeks for about 70% of prior notifications.
-The average screening period was 9.1 days.
+However, the investment prohibition period may be shortened if an investment transaction does not fall under the category of those that may cause any situation that impairs national security, etc. The authorities screen prior notification on a risk basis and complete screening promptly and flexibly if the investment transactions in question do not fall under the category of thase that may cause any situation that impairs national security, etc. In FY2024, of the 2,903 prior notifications, approximately 30% were screened within five business days (business days refer to government working days excluding national holidays and holidays of administrative organs), and approximately 79% were screened within two weeks (14 calendar days).
+The average screening period was 8.2 business days.
+The average screening period is defined as the average number of days between the acceptance of a notification and the public announcement of clearance.
+It does not include cases where a prior notification has been withdrawn (see cases 3 below).